k-capehart/kc-sf-plugin/messages/kc.trigger-framework.trigger.md

 # flags.target-dir.summary

 The target directory for your apex classes and triggers.
-There should be a classes/ and triggers/ directory at this location.
+There should be subdirectories for classes/, triggers/, and objects/.

 # flags.sobject.summary